Airplane Aisle Baggage Deplane

 “Once the seatbelt sign goes off, get into the aisle and scoot as far ahead as you can.
 This is sort of obnoxious, but on the other hand, you’re keeping the traffic moving and not blocking the lane out of some misguided and antiquated sense of politeness.
 No one benefits from your dawdling.”

-Although the author acknowledges that sometimes “there’s no quick way to make it through immigration: Different airports have gluts of incoming flights at different times of day, and short of rearranging your flight schedule to ensure you’ll land at a low-traffic hour, there’s nothing you can do”, there are other factors which are missing from the article if you really must exit the aircraft and get through the customs and immigration area as quickly as possible.
+Although the author acknowledges that sometimes “there’s no quick way to make it through immigration: Different airports have gluts of incoming flights at different times of day, and short of rearranging your flight schedule to ensure you’ll land at a low-traffic hour, there’s nothing you can do”, other factors are missing from the article if you really must exit the aircraft and get through the customs and immigration area as quickly as possible.

-Choose an Aisle Seat
+1. Choose an Aisle Seat.

 While sitting in the premium class cabin does usually give you a head start of getting off of the aircraft faster — as those seats are usually closer to the exit and passengers assigned to that cabin are usually given the opportunity to exit the aircraft first — so does an aisle seat.
-I prefer window seats — but most of the time while I was on my unexpected trip around the world where I sat mostly in a seat by the window, I was unfortunate enough to sit with people assigned to the aisle and middle seats whom I call camels, as they seemingly never needed to use the lavatory, get a drink of water, or stand up to stretch.
+I prefer window seats — but most of the time while I was on my unexpected trip around the world back in 2014 through which I sat mostly in a seat by the window, I was unfortunate enough to sit with people assigned to the aisle and middle seats whom I call camels, as they seemingly never needed to use the lavatory, get a drink of water, or stand up to stretch.
 They typically block the egress of the person sitting in the window seat; but then again, that is one of the trade-offs of sitting in a window seat in the first place.

 Those same people also seem to be in no hurry to get up once it is time to collect your belongings to prepare to leave the aircraft.
 They sit there and either play with their portable electronic devices, chat with a fellow passenger, read a chapter in a book, or close their eyes for a quick nap — again, blocking egress of the person sitting in the window seat from accessing the aisle to leave.